iifl-logo

 • TAX SAVING PRODUCTS FOR GOLD MONETIZATION

-With nearly 34,000 tonnes of idle gold in India, it is time for the government to seriously look at tax saving products through gold monetization.
+With nearly 34,000 tonnes of idle gold in India, investors are expecting the government to look at tax saving products through gold monetization.
 While, the government has not officially stopped the sovereign gold bonds (SGBs), there have been no fresh issues after February 2024.
-How the new product is structured remains to be seen.
-Obviously, the SGB put a huge burden on the government, hence this time it has to be better thought through.
-But monetization of gold through tax-saving investments is a big opportunity.
+It is true that SGBs have put a huge burden on the government, hence this time it has to be better thought through, since monetization of gold through tax-saving investments is a big opportunity.

 Related Tags